grow-graphics/gd/Readme.md

 ## Frame-Based Memory Management

-Engine references must be 'used' every frame in order to remain alive, otherwise they will automatically be garbage collected every frame.
+Engine references must be 'used' every frame in order to remain alive, otherwise they will automatically be garbage collected each frame.
 You shouldn't have to worry about any memory management as long as you keep Engine references inside an extension class and don't hold onto references across frames.
-If you get an "expired pointer" error, it means eiher the reference has outlived its frame and has not been used since or the ownership of the value was transferred to the engine.
+If you get an "expired pointer" error, it means either the reference has outlived its frame and has not been used since or the ownership of the value was transferred to the engine.

 ## Recommendations